dahernan/dahernan.github.com/content/post/2014-12-16-scrumday-oviedo.md

 ![alt](/images/scrum_day2.png)

-Was a little bit difficult speak in Spanish, I dont't use the language for work since 6 years ago, so I don't know if some of the terms are translated or not, and it's not easy to find the right word.
+Was a little bit difficult speak in Spanish, I don't use the language for work since 6 years ago, so I don't know if some of the terms are translated or not, and it's not easy to find the right word.

 The people asked a lot of questions about [Continuous Delivery](http://dahernan.github.io/2013/10/14/continuous-deployment-trends/), they were very interested about the topic.
 At the end I was happy with the result, is good to contribute back in some way to your home community.